DilpreetSinghh/Trading-Journal/README.md

 Trading Journal's goals is to combine the screenshot, links entry and exit estimates before trade and get details after trade. although you will get profit and loss analyse from trader. but here now you can read every single step you took before taking your trade.

-Creating documentation involves explaining the structure, functionality, and usage of your code.
-For your Swift app with `CashDerivativeData` and `CDSavedNotes`, here's a basic outline of documentation that covers these aspects:

 ---